 Hello.
 I am Master Wally Bagot and thanks for showing up at this new site.
-Sunset San Soo, besides identifying this site, is also the name of the school where I have been teaching the fighting art of Kung Fu San Soo for over twenty years.
+Sunset San Soo, besides identifying this site, is also the name of the school where I have been teaching the fighting art of Kung Fu San Soo for over twenty-seven years.

 I use the term, “fighting art”, instead of “martial art” because Kung Fu San Soo is just that.
 It is not used for sport or competition.
 It is purely a combat style that, in truth, can be an extremely aggressive form of self-defense.
 And yet, our classes are filled with males and females of seemingly every age, shape, size, ability and level of fitness.

 At Sunset San Soo anyone is welcome.
 We encourage everyone and especially those who believe that they “can’t” because of some temporary or permanent physical limitation.
 A wonderful quality about San Soo is that it isn’t necessary to change the body to fit the art.
 Instead, the art can be easily adapted to fit the body.

 There are, of course, belt rankings that indicate a student’s level of accomplishment in the art, of developed ability.
 However, at Sunset San Soo various ranks work out or “fight” not only comrades of like rank, but with other ranks also; i.e.- beginners or white-belts may very possibly be working out with a yellow or green-belt and a black-belt with a brown or yellow-belt as well as another black-belt.
 In this way every student has the chance to grow by fighting with someone of more developed skills and to strengthen his or her basics by fighting with a more junior student.